R9n/hpp-prevent/README.md

 }
 ```

-**_parseRequestQuery_** receives theses arguments:
+**parseParams** method receives theses arguments:

-**_queryParams_**: Object with query parameters, the request.query object
+**objectParams**: Object with query parameters, the request.query object

-**_isLastParams_** : Boolean value to set the parameter's order, if false, take the first
+**isLastParams** : Boolean value to set the parameter's order, if false, take the first

 occurance, otherwise take the last occurance

-**_forbiddenTerms_**: List with the terms that you want to explicity block from query parameters
+**forbiddenTerms**: List with the terms that you want to explicity block from query parameters

-**_expectedParamsToBeArray_**: List with the params that you expect to be array in the query parameters
+**expectedParamsToBeArray**: List with the params that you expect to be array in the query parameters

-**_returns_**: Return a dto like
+**returns**: Return a dto like

 ```
 {
-    sanitizedParams, // query parameters sanitized
+    sanitizedParams, // sanitized parameters
-     forbiddenParametersFound  // forbidden properties found in query object and removed from teh sanitized parameters }
+     forbiddenParametersFound  // forbidden properties found in object and removed from the sanitized parameters }
 ```